Economy of the Gaza Strip: 2000s: Hamas government in the Gaza Strip

-Several military conflicts have seriously damaged the Gazan economy since Hamas took political control in 2005: Gaza War (2008–2009), Operation Pillar of Defense (2012), 2014 Israel–Gaza conflict, Gaza–Israel clashes (November 2018), 2021 Israel–Palestine crisis, and the Gaza war.
+Several military conflicts have seriously damaged the economy of Gaza since Hamas took political control in 2005: Gaza War (2008–2009), 2012 Gaza War, 2014 Gaza War, November 2018 Gaza–Israel clashes, 2021 Israel–Palestine crisis, and the Gaza war (2023–present).
 In June 2005, there were 3,900 factories in the city employing 35,000 people, and in December 2007, 195 factories were remaining, employing 1,700 people.
 The construction industry was also affected, with tens of thousands of employees out of work.
 The blockade damaged the agriculture sector and 40,000 workers dependent on cash crops were left without income.
 Unemployment was compounded when Israel ended its reliance on cheap labor from the Gaza Strip in 2005.

 In 2007, unemployment in the Gaza Strip reached 40%.
 According to Oxfam, the private sector which employs 53% of all working Gazans was devastated and many businesses went bankrupt.
 Of the 110,000 workers in this sector, approximately 75,000 lost their jobs.
 95% of the city's industrial operations were suspended due to the inaccessibility to inputs for production and the inability to export products.